Need to figure out where to stay in Auckland? As you roam the city’s best neighbourhoods you’ll discover there’s more to Auckland than meets the eye.

-During your trip to Auckland, you’ll likely stay in the downtown area or near the waterfront.
-These are the main tourist areas, containing the most shopping, dining, and entertainment options in the city.
+During your trip to Auckland, you’ll likely want to stay in the downtown area or near the waterfront.
+These are the main tourist areas.
+The neighbourhoods contain the most shopping, dining, and entertainment options in the city.
 For adventurous travellers, downtown Auckland offers bungee jumping from the Sky Tower.

-The central area is also home to most of the city’s landmarks and historic sites, including a few museums and old churches.
-Those interested in historic sightseeing should enjoy walking around the city looking for centuries-old buildings.
+The central area is also home to many of the best things to do in Auckland.
+Most of the city’s main landmarks and historic sites, including museums and old churches, lie here.
+Interested in historic sightseeing?
+You’ll enjoy walking around Auckland in search of centuries-old buildings.

-If you prefer to get away from the crowded tourist streets, a couple of neighbourhoods just outside of downtown Auckland offer quieter accommodations.
+Want to get away from the crowded tourist streets?
+Outside of downtown Auckland you’ll find a couple neighbourhoods that offer quieter accommodations.
 These areas tend to be more laid back, but you’ll need to travel further to reach the waterfront and other top attractions in Auckland.

-The best areas to stay in Auckland for travellers include:
+The best areas to stay in Auckland include:

-✔ Top place to stay in Auckland for sightseeing and culture
+✔ Top district to stay in Auckland for sightseeing & culture and first-time visitors

-Along with access to many historic sites, Queen Street offers high-end fashion and shopping.
-It’s in the heart of the Auckland Central Business District (CBD), attracting all types of travellers.
+Along with access to historic sites, Queen Street offers high-end fashion and shopping.
+It’s at the heart of the Auckland Central Business District.
+It attracts all types of travellers & locals.

-In recent years, the city has focused on making Queen Street and the surrounding area more pedestrian-friendly.
-Several streets are now wider, making it easier for cars, pedestrians, and cyclists to travel side by side.
+In recent years, the city has focused on making the Queen Street area more pedestrian-friendly.
+Several streets are now wider.
+Today, it’s easier for cars, pedestrians, and cyclists to travel side by side.

 While Queen Street is in downtown Auckland, it’s a safe place to stay and explore.
 Hundreds of wireless CCTV cameras monitor every movement on the streets.
 It’s become one of the safest big cities in the region.